krafit/wp-gitlab-updater/readme.md

 Search the theme or plugin in the list and insert the following data:

-* **Access token** is the GitLab API access token (needs »api« and »read_registry« scope).
+* **Access token** is the GitLab API access token (needs »api« and »read_registry« scope.
+If you use the gitlab.com version, you can create the token here: [gitlab.com/profile/personal_access_tokens](https://gitlab.com/profile/personal_access_tokens)).
 The safest way might be to create the access token for an external user with the role »reporter«, who has only access to the theme repo.
 Project features like wiki and issues can be hidden from external users.